-Observations and analytical data will be collected twice annually at each outfall monitoring station experiencing persistent flow, if any, during dry weather periods to detect which NSWDs impact receiving water quality.
+Observations and analytical data will be collected twice annually at each outfall monitoring station experiencing persistent flow, if any, during dry weather periods to detect which non-storm water discharges impact receiving water quality.
 Appendix D-2 of this document describes the MS4 outfall monitoring program.
 Field monitoring and laboratory analysis procedures, including a list of constituents, equipment required, and quality assurance measures are included in Appendix D-1.